Angel-Yoni/MobEditor/README.md

 # MobEditor
 - This plugin was made by TheHandsomeYoni with the help of \_ItsAngel\_
-- MobEditor is a Spigot plugin, which currently supports only 1.18.
+- MobEditor is a GUI-based Spigot plugin, which currently supports only 1.18.
 - Using this plugin, you can edit mob's features and properties.
 - MobEditor is fully configurable, easy and free to use.